amerand/CANDID/README.md

 ## Performances

 Note that with the release of SciPy 1.9, `scipy.weave` has been phased out, hence CANDID has taken a hit in terms of performances by reversing to Numpy.
 Starting in version 0.3 of CANDID (early 2018), Cython is used to accelerate by a factor 2 over Numpy.
+It is not as fast as `scipy.weave` but still twice as fast as Numpy.

 ### Multiprocessing

 CANDID is parallelized and the number of core used can be set.
-By default, it will use all the cores but one (to spare you some CPU to do something else in the mean time): `candid.CONFIG['Ncores'] = None`.
+By default, it will use all the cores: `candid.CONFIG['Ncores'] = None`.
 One can set manually how many cores to be used:
 ```
 >>> candid.CONFIG['Ncores'] = 8
 ```